 Again, individual answer.
 I know I keep saying that.
 Truth is, there is no way of knowing how long your appeal may take.
 An average appeal is around 2-3 years and in many cases up to 5-7 years; and that’s just average.
 Many, many people have waited much, much longer.
-If you do not have a Board date consider filing using new evidence under RAMP->'Supplemental Claim'.

 If you’ve filed a claim with the U.S. Department of Veterans Affairs (VA) for disability compensation or pension benefits, VA may ask you to go to an examination as part of the claim process.